frankelavsky/academic_homepage/_posts/2025-04-22-data-to-ink.md

 ---
 layout: post
-title: "Visualization, minimalism, and the absurdity of the data-to-ink-ratio"
+title: "Minimalism and the absurdity of the data-to-ink-ratio"
 slug: data-to-ink
 tags:
 - tufte